vbotka/ansible-freebsd-pf/README.md

 Variables
 ---------

-By default the filter is disabled.
+By default the firewall is disabled.

 ```
 pf_enable: False